-Find and Replace features that support wildcards like Microsoft Word allow searches to contain wildcards.
+Find and replace features that support wildcards, like Microsoft Word, that allow searches to contain wildcards.
 Below are examples of how to use wildcards in Find and Replace.
-Keep in mind that for any of these to work you must have the Use wildcards option checked in Find and Replace.
+Remember that for any of these to work, you must have the Use wildcards option checked in Find and Replace.

-Match anything starting with 'comp' and ending with 'r'.
+Match anything starting with "comp" and ending with "r."
 In other words, this would find "computer" and "compiler" in your document.
-However, keep in mind that "*" is greedy which means everything is matched up to 'r'.
-In other words if there is an 'r' after comp it would be matched, so "computer your" would be matched since it begins with 'comp' and your ends with 'r'.
+However, remember that "*" is greedy, meaning everything is matched up to "r."
+In other words, if there's an "r" anywhere after comp, it's matched.
+So, "computer your" is matched since it begins with "comp" and "your" ends with "r."

 The brackets can also be used to search for a range of characters.
-In the above example, this range is all of the letters from 'o' to 'u' which would match words like "dell", "doll", and "dull" in your document.
+In the above example, this range includes the letters from "o" to "u."
+This range matches words like "doll" and "dull" in your document.

-Using an exclamation in the brackets tells the Find to no match any of the characters in the bracket.
-In the above example, this wildcard tells the Find to not match "dell", but match anything else beginning with 'd' and ending in 'll.
+Using an exclamation mark in the brackets tells the Find not to match any of the characters in the bracket.
+In the above example, this wildcard tells the Find not to match "dell," but to match anything else beginning with "d" and ending in 'll.'

 The question mark only matches one character.
-In the above example this would match the words "dall", "dell", "dill", "doll", and "dull" since they contain a 'd' at the first and 'll' at the end.
+In the above example, this would match "dall," "dell," "dill," "doll," and "dull" since they contain a "d" at the first and "ll" at the end.

-Using a curly bracket in your Find looks for the amount of characters preceding the brackets.
-In the above example, Find matches "seed", but not match "sed".
+Using a curly bracket in your Find, look for the number of characters preceding the brackets.
+In the above example, Find matches "seed," but not match "sed."

-A find starting with a less than and containing text in parentheses tells Find to look for any word beginning with whatever is contained within the parentheses.
-In the above example, this would find any words beginning with "comp".
+A find starting with a less than and containing text in parentheses tells Find to look for any word beginning with whatever is contained in the parentheses.
+In the example above, this would find any words beginning with "comp."

-A string starting with characters in a parenthesis and ending a greater than tells Find to look for any word ending with whatever is contained within the parentheses.
-In the above example, this would find any words ending with "er".
+A string starting with characters in a parenthesis and ending a greater than tells Find to look for any word ending with whatever is contained in the parentheses.
+In the example above, this would find any words ending with "er."

 Linux and Unix wildcard examples

-Deleting files using the rm command in a Linux or Unix variant that contain c, mp, and any character in-between.
+Deleting files using the rm command in a Linux variant containing c, mp, and any character between.

 Microsoft Excel wildcard examples